Non-deductible Expenses Definition

 10. Capital Expenses

-Capital expenses are not deductible, although starting expenditures (usually up to $5,000) are.
+Capital expenses are not deductible, although start-up expenditures (usually up to $5,000) are.
 If you have questions regarding what qualifies as a capital outlay and whether or not your purchase price will be depreciable, you should see a tax professional.

 11. Fines and Penalties

-You can’t add fines and penalties imposed on your business under the deductible expense.
+You can’t add fines and penalties imposed on your business to the deductible expense.
 The majority of fines and penalties are due to delays in filing federal and state tax returns.
 All penalties, including parking fees, violations, safety infractions, and other offenses, cannot be deducted from taxable income.

 12. Club Memberships